waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Route 8 Spawning Trees:** Need to investigate if there's a specific trigger for the trees spawning, or if it's purely random.
 This could be related to step count or specific tile interactions.

 # VI.
 Self-Assessment Reflections
-- **Tool Deferral Failure (CRITICAL):** During the self-assessment on turn 225424, I identified a critical failure in my process.
+- **Tool Deferral Failure (CRITICAL - Turn 225424):** I identified a critical failure in my process.
 I manually handled the spawning trees on Route 8 multiple times before finally creating the `tree_chopper` tool.
 This deferral of a necessary automation task is a direct violation of my core directives. **Lesson Reinforced:** If a repetitive manual task can be automated, building a tool for it is the highest priority and must be done immediately, not deferred.
+- **Pathfinder Deferral Failure (CRITICAL - Turn 225475):** Identified a major failure in my process.
+I knew the `automated_path_navigator` was buggy but deferred fixing it for multiple turns to pursue a gameplay goal. **Lesson Reinforced:** Tool maintenance is the absolute highest priority.
+A broken tool must be fixed *immediately*, before any other action is taken.
+- **Self-Assessment (Turn 225527):** Reaffirmed the critical importance of immediate tool/agent maintenance and data management.
+My process has improved since the last assessment, but the lesson from 225475 is still fresh.
+I have formulated a more rigorous, documented plan for testing my current "Meowth Hypothesis" for the museum puzzle to avoid confirmation bias and wasted time.

 # VII.
 Agent Usage Reminders
-- **Battle Strategist:** Use the `battle_strategist` agent at the next available trainer battle to evaluate its effectiveness.
+- **Battle Strategist:** I must use the `battle_strategist` agent at the very next trainer battle to evaluate its effectiveness and identify any necessary refinements.
+This is a priority.

-## Self-Assessment (Turn 225475)
-- **Pathfinder Deferral Failure (CRITICAL):** Identified a major failure in my process.
-I knew the `automated_path_navigator` was buggy but deferred fixing it for multiple turns to pursue a gameplay goal. **Lesson Reinforced:** Tool maintenance is the absolute highest priority.
-A broken tool must be fixed *immediately*, before any other action is taken.